 This laptop comes with a rather compact 180 Wh power brick, and a full charge takes at least 2 hours and 30 minutes.

 The Acer Aspire V17 Nitro is not yet available in the US at the time of this update, but it should be in the near future and start at around $1300 for a Core i7 configuration with Nvidia 1060 graphics.

 In Europe the base configurations start at 1400 EUR and include a Core i7-7700HQ processor, the Nvidia GTX 1060 graphics chip, 8 GB of RAM, a 1 TB HDD and the FHD screen.
 The high end versions sell for around 2000 EUR and include the UHD wide-gamut screen, the Tobii Eye tracking system, 32 GB of RAM and a 512 GB NVMe SSD.

 This laptop is also available with a Core i5-7300HQ processor and Nvidia GT 1050 Ti graphics, in case you do want such a 17-incher but the budget won’t allow to reach for the higher-end specks.
 This one sells for around 1100 EUR.

-These are some of the options and prices available at the time of the post, but they can change in the future so make sure to follow this link for up-to-date configurations and prices at the time you’re reading the article.
+so make sure to follow this link for up-to-date configurations and prices at the time you’re reading the article.

 I was pretty pleased with the Aspire V17 Nitro before and this iteration improves on its predecessor in performance, thermals and battery life, so there’s no surprise I’m even more fond of this 2017 update.